mattstyles/icarus/BUILDLOG.md

 # Icarus Build-log

+## v0.1.5 - _in progress_

+* Allow deploy from a built folder
+* Added build step to the deployment process
+* socket.io used to provide better feedback

 ## v0.1.4 - 11.09.13

 * Better user feedback via use of a progress bar
-* socket.io used to provide better feedback

 ## v0.1.3 - 10.09.13